-An individual who is deemed to lack capacity may have a Deputy of the Court of Protection.
-A Deputy is appointed to make decisions on behalf of the individual on financial and/ or personal welfare matters.
-The Court of Protection Order will detail the role and responsibility of the Deputy.
+An individual who is deemed to lack capacity may have a deputy of the Court of Protection.
+A deputy is appointed to make decisions on behalf of the individual on financial and/or personal welfare matters.
+The Court of Protection Order will detail the role and responsibility of the deputy.
 They are expected to make an annual report to the Office of the Public Guardian detailing their actions.

-A Deputy would be expected to follow the guidance of the Mental Capacity Act 2005 and demonstrate that the individual has been supported to understand a decision affecting them.
+A deputy would be expected to follow the guidance of the Mental Capacity Act 2005 and demonstrate that the individual has been supported to understand a decision affecting them.

-Day-to-day care, support, and if required, best-interest decisions, will be undertaken at Derwen College by staff who follow the guidelines of the Mental Capacity Act 2005.
-If you hold a Court of Protection Order for your son or daughter, please speak to the Director of Care, Health and Wellbeing (contact details can be found at the front of the document) to clarify the way in which staff and yourself need to work together.
+Day-to-day care, support, and if required, bestinterest decisions, will be undertaken at Derwen College by staff who follow the guidelines of the Mental Capacity Act 2005.
+If you hold a Court of Protection Order for your young person, please speak to the Director of Care and Independence (contact details can be found at the front of the document) to clarify the way in which staff and yourself need to work together.